mx-c/ddr/circuitDesign.md

 ## General design

-Schema of the created design:
+Schema of the created design for the PCB of one pad:

 ![PCB General Design](./assets/pcb_general_design.png)